Skip to main content

 What Is Dehydration

-Dehydration occurs when the body loses more fluid than it takes in, resulting in an insufficient amount of water and electrolytes to carry out normal physiological functions.
-Water makes up approximately 60% of adult body weight and is essential for temperature regulation, nutrient transport, waste elimination, joint lubrication, and cellular metabolism.
+Dehydration happens when the body loses more fluid than it takes in.
+The result is too little water and too few electrolytes to carry out normal body functions.
+Water makes up about 60% of adult body weight.
+It is essential for temperature regulation, nutrient transport, waste removal, joint lubrication, and cellular metabolism.

 The body loses water continuously through breathing, sweating, urination, and bowel movements.
-Under normal conditions, these losses are easily replaced through drinking fluids and eating water-rich foods.
-Dehydration develops when losses exceed intake — whether due to inadequate fluid consumption, excessive sweating, vomiting, diarrhea, fever, or a combination of these factors.
+Under normal conditions, these losses are easily replaced by drinking fluids and eating water-rich foods.
+Dehydration develops when losses exceed intake.
+Common triggers include:

-Even mild dehydration — a loss of just 1% to 2% of body weight in fluid — can impair cognitive function, reduce physical performance, and cause noticeable symptoms.
-Severe dehydration is a medical emergency that can lead to organ damage, seizures, and shock if not treated promptly.
+Even mild dehydration — a loss of just 1% to 2% of body weight in fluid — can impair thinking, reduce physical performance, and cause noticeable symptoms.
+Severe dehydration is a medical emergency.
+Without prompt treatment, it can lead to organ damage, seizures, and shock.

 Early vs Severe Symptoms

-Recognizing the progression from mild to severe dehydration is critical for timely intervention.
-Early symptoms are easily reversible with oral fluids, while severe dehydration may require intravenous rehydration in a medical setting.
+Recognizing the shift from mild to severe dehydration is critical for timely care.
+Early symptoms are easily reversed with oral fluids.
+Severe dehydration may require IV rehydration in a medical setting.

 Early (mild to moderate) dehydration symptoms: